Meet Val Brundle, Chairman of the League

 The 'general' in charge is Chairman Val Brundle, who at a mere 60 something is one of the youngest in a group where the average age is close to 78.

-And for Val, this year represents 23 years since she first volunteered.
+And for Val, this year represents nearly 30 years since she first volunteered.
 So, how does she and her colleagues keep the League of Friends going year after year?

 Val said: "I started working in the tea bar and worked once a month in the shop.
 I still remember how nervous I was on that first day!
-Over time I became Deputy Chairman and then Chairman over seven years ago.
+Over time I became Deputy Chairman and then Chairman more than a decade ago.

 "Our role is crucial within the hospital, and we just want to make people aware of what we do on a day-to-day basis.
 We are one of the largest League of Friends in the UK and we play such an important part in raising money and donating it so that equipment can be bought to help care for someone, and ultimately help save someone's life.